Disc Protrusion or Disc Herniation: Percutaneous Endoscopic Disc Nucleoplasty (Thermo Ray)

 The chances of success with this method are very good with over 80 % patient satisfaction rates.
 The precondition for this success rate, however, is a thorough medical investigation and patient selection.
 The Neurosurgical consultant needs to rule out all other possible causes of back pain.

 The surgical risks are reduced by this particularly minimally invasive approach.
 As there is no risk of damage to bones, muscles and nerves during surgery, this greatly reduces the potential for complications, speeds up the recovery time and improves the overall outcome.

 Patients may need one day of bed rest and may resume all normal activity within one to six weeks.

-Nucleoplasty treatment is however, only the first step of the long term solution.
-Recovery, including pain relief, will be gradual and can take 8-12 weeks to be complete.
+Nucleoplasty treatment is, however, only the first step of the long-term solution.
+Recovery, including pain relief, will be gradual and can take 8-12 weeks to complete.
 An extensive rehabilitation program will be necessary to ensure the success of the nucleoplasty.
 Physical activity should be monitored and only gradually increased.

-"Back friendly" behaviour such as paying attention to posture, is advised at all times.
+"Back friendly" behaviour such as paying attention to posture, is always advised.
 It is especially important to strengthen the muscles supporting the vertebral spine and adopt a "back friendly" lifestyle